fbie/parallel-functional-lectures/Readme.md

 - [Parallel Immutable Functional Data Structures](projects/ParallelRopes.md)
 - [A Tiny Math Language Implementation With Racket-Style Syntax](projects/MathLang.md)

+**You are very welcome to propose your own project ideas, especially if they also involve Java 8 Streams!**

 ## Useful Links ##

 - [The Racket Website](http://racket-lang.org/)